prestonharberts/opensuse-settings/docs/settings.md

         - Description: krunner position
         - Window class: krunner
         - Add Property
-          - Position: Make aligned center and to top of floating window with gap (Force 1157x94 for 3456x2160 screen)
+          - Position: Force; (Manually make position aligned to the center and to the top of a floating window with gap.
+Come back to this step later if need be; if 3456x2160 resolution, do 1157x94)
+      - Add New
+        - Description: krunner position
+        - Window class: krunner
+        - Add Property
+          - Position: Apply initially; (if 3456x2160 resolution, do 864x360)
+          - Size: Apply initially; (if 3456x2160 resolution, do 1728x1440)
+          - Maximized horizontally: Apply initially; No
+          - Maximized vertically: Apply initially; No
       - Add New
         - Description: panel transparency
         - Window class: plasmashell